International investment position statistics

-Eurostat publishes both gross and net external debt, based on quarterly IIP data for all EU-28 Member States and several European countries, while the World Bank publishes annual data on external debt positions for most countries in the world .
+Eurostat publishes both gross and net external debt, based on quarterly IIP data for all EU-27 Member States and several European countries, while the World Bank publishes annual data on external debt positions for most countries in the world.

 The European Commission launched new policy proposals in this domain in the aftermath of the financial and economic crisis — aiming at establishing a package of actions designed to stimulate economic recovery, such as the Proposal for a Regulation on the European Fund for Strategic Investments (COM/2015/010), and to launch regular initiatives such as the Macroeconomic imbalances procedure to detect macroeconomic risks in EU Member States, and provide advice for addressing them.
 Further details on the European Commission’s initiatives are available from the website of the European Commission’s Directorate-General for Economic and Financial Affairs (DG ECFIN), with a particular interest in recent priorities concerning the European semester.

-- European Central Bank (ECB), Euro area quarterly balance of payments and international investment position (third quarter of 2017), Frankfurt/Main, 11 January 2018
+- European Central Bank (ECB), Euro area quarterly balance of payments and international investment position (second quarter of 2018), Frankfurt/Main, 2 October 2018

 - European Central Bank (ECB): Who holds what?
 New Information on Securities Holdings, in: Economic Bulletin, Issue 02/2015, March 2015